-

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP Program.
-The memorandum instructs DHS personnel to take the necessary steps to rescind implementing guidance and other policy guidance related to the program.
+On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP program.
+The memorandum instructs DHS personnel to take the necessary steps to rescind related implementing guidance and other policy guidance.

 On October 29, 2021, DHS Secretary Mayorkas issued a new memo terminating the MPP program.
-The Biden administration remains under a court order requiring that it implement MPP in good faith.
-The program cannot be terminated until the current preliminary injunction is lifted and is no longer in effect.
+The Biden administration remained enjoined to re-implement MPP in good faith.

 This Biden administration policy re-implements the Trump-era policy identified in this entry.

-Adhering to the courts' order to reimplement MPP, DHS provides updated and comprehensive guidance on its good faith reimplementation of MPP until the courts vacate the order to reimplement.
-This guidance includes substantive changes in the implementation of MPP made in consultation with the Government of Mexico.
+Under the injunction to reimplement MPP, on December 2, 2021, DHS provided updated and comprehensive guidance on its good-faith reimplementation until the injunction is vacated.
+The guidance included substantive changes in MPP's implementation made in consultation with the Government of Mexico.

 Original Trump Policy Status